 Apply for your online burn permit today!

 Open nwfpd.burnpermits.com.
-You can do this on your home computer, or if you do not have one, you can come to NWFPD Station 2 just south of Fairplay and someone there can walk you through it.
 This homepage has NWFPD’s contact information, current fire danger, and answers to questions that you may have.

 Click on the create account tab and fill out the form with the same information you would have used with the old paper format.
 The burn site can be marked exactly on Google Maps, which helps NWFPD know where there are burns in case NWFPD is dispatched to a smoke sighting.
 You can pay online via PayPal, but you do not have to have a PayPal account.
 You can also pay later in person at NWFPD’s Station 2 via cash or check.
 The amount is still the same at $10.